MIACollaborative/justin-core/.github/ISSUE_TEMPLATE/bug.md

 A clear and concise description of what you expected to happen.

+### Actual behavior

+A clear description of what happened instead.

 ### Screenshots

 If applicable, add screenshots to help explain your problem.